PritK99/ML-Toolbox/self-supervised-learning/representation-learning/autoencoder/README.md

 ## Introduction

 The main goal of autoencoders is to learn compact representations of data.
-They achieve this by compressing the original input into a lower-dimensional latent space that captures the most important features needed to describe the input.
+This is done by compressing the original input into a lower-dimensional latent space that captures the most important features needed to describe the input.

 A loose analogy is describing a human face.
 While a complete image contains every detail of a face, we can often describe the key characteristics using a small set of attributes: a round face, curly hair, wrinkles, a sharp nose, and so on.
 An artist can create a resonable approximation if they know these important features.

 The latent space learned by an autoencoder serves a similar purpose.
 Instead of storing every pixel of an image, it learns a compact representation that captures the underlying structure and important variations in the data.
-Once the data is mapped into this latent space, we can perform tasks such as measuring similarity between samples, visualizing clusters, or using this compact representations for other tasks (as in `diffusion`).
+Once the data is mapped into this latent space, we can perform tasks such as measuring similarity between samples, visualizing clusters, or using this compact representations for other tasks (as used in `diffusion`).

 ## Architecture